-And don’t worry, you don’t necessarily have to have Gary Vaynerchuk or LeBron James pimping your services, you just need other people and businesses your clients can relate to who talk about how you solved their problem.
+And don’t worry, you don’t necessarily have to have Gary Vaynerchuk or LeBron James hyping your services.
+You just need other people and businesses your clients can relate to who talk about how you solved their problem.

 Regardless of the message you want to communicate to your potential client, they’re not going to understand or relate to it if you don’t speak their language, or if you use a tone of voice in your writing that alienates them.

-While you want to establish yourself as the expert in your proposal, you don’t want to come off as condescending to your client, or imply that they are idiots for not coming to you sooner.
+While you want to establish yourself as an expert in your proposal, your tone and language are important.
+You don’t want to come off as condescending to your client or imply that they are idiots for not coming to you sooner.

 Avoid using jargon and other overly technical terms your client won’t understand.
 It doesn’t make you look smarter, it makes them feel excluded.
 More importantly, if they can’t understand what you’re talking about, they won’t be persuaded by what you have to say.